Wasserstein Adversarial Regularization (WAR) on label noise: Wasserstein Adversarial Regularization for label noise

-Yet, one of the major limit of this approach is that the regularization is conducted with the same magnitude everywhere.
+Yet, one of the major limit of this approach is that the regularization is conducted with the same magnitude between all classes without considering potential class similarities.
 As a consequence, a strong regularization can remove the label noise, but also hinder the ability of the classifier to separate similar classes where a complex boundary is needed.
-To overcome this issue, we propose to replace $D$ by a geometry-aware divergence taking into account the specific relationships between the classes.
+To overcome this issue, we propose to replace $D$ by a geometry-aware divergence taking into account the specific relationships between the classes for the classifier to not overfit on noisy labels when the classes are significantly different and to have complex boundaries when they are similar.{ Taking these relations into account avoid overfitting on noisy labels between dissimilar class, while allowing complex boundaries between classes with high similarity}.